11 startups announce partnerships with Comcast, NBCUniversal and Sky

 MORE IN THIS SECTION

-During yesterday's Demo Day event at the Comcast Technology Center in Philadelphia, the founders were able to highlight their experiences and showcase their innovations to hundreds of potential investors, mentors and customers.
+During yesterday's Demo Day event at the Comcast Technology Center in Philadelphia, Comcast leaders were able to highlight their experiences and showcase their innovations to hundreds of potential investors, mentors and customers.

-Promoted by Techstars, for the first time in this event the 11 participating startups obtained 24 pilots and proofs of concept with Comcast, NBCUniversal or Sky, a successful result that occurred thanks to the engagement opportunities that these companies received with key leaders of the industry of Comcast NBCUniversal's partners and brands during the accelerator.
+Promoted by Techstars, the 11 participating startups obtained 24 pilots and proofs of concept with Comcast, NBCUniversal and Sky thanks to the engagement opportunities the companies received with key leaders of the industry of Comcast NBCUniversal partners and brands during the accelerator.

 Sam Schwartz, Chief Business Development Officer at Comcast, stated: